Australia says no plan to stop surveillance flights over South China Sea

 Vietnam, Malaysia, Brunei, the Philippines and Taiwan also claim parts of the South China Sea.

-China is building seven man-made islands on reefs in the Spratly Islands, including a 3,000-metre-long (10,000-foot) airstrip on one of the sites, according to satellite imagery.
+Beijing is building seven man-made islands on reefs in the Spratly Islands, including a 3,000-metre-long (10,000-foot) airstrip on one of the sites, according to satellite imagery of the area.

-Such activity has fanned regional tension.
+Such activity has fanned regional tensions.
 In October, a U.S. guided missile destroyer sailed close to one of China’s man-made islands, drawing an angry rebuke from Beijing.
-U.S. defense officials say another U.S. patrol this year is unlikely.
+U.S. defence officials say another U.S. patrol this year is unlikely.

 Payne said Canberra would not be deterred by warnings from Beijing, which again responded angrily to the Australian patrol, and described the flights as a routine part of Australia’s role in helping to maintain regional stability and security.